 I wrote!
 Reader NotesGo to section

-Before being distributed and exported, stored peanuts can suffer the attack of fungi and other pathogens, thereby losing its quality and being a vehicle for toxins that are hazardous to human health.
+Before being distributed and exported, stored peanuts can suffer the attack of fungi and other pathogens, thereby losing its quality and being able to be a vehicle for toxins that are risky to human health.

-Now, scientists from the National University of Rio Cuarto (UNRC) and CONICET developed microcapsules filled with compounds that protect this food from all these adversities.
+Now, scientists from the National University of Rio Cuarto (UNRC) and CONICET developed microcapsules filled with compounds that protect that food from all these adversities.

-As revealed by the journal 'International Journal of Food Microbiology', Etcheverry, García and a team of colleagues developed microcapsules made with harmless materials such as tasteless gelatin and gum arabic.
-And inside they incorporated a food-grade antioxidant, hydroxybutylanisol or BHA, for its acronym in English.
+As the journal 'International Journal of Food Microbiology' reveals, Etcheverry, Garcia and a team of colleagues developed microcapsules made with harmless materials such as unflavored gelatin and gum arabic.
+And inside they incorporated a food grade antioxidant, hydroxybutylanisol or BHA, for its acronym in English.

-This formulation was then applied on a large scale in two peanut collecting companies in the province of Córdoba, in the so-called “core manisera zone” of Argentina.
+This formulation was then applied on a large scale in two peanut gathering companies in the province of Córdoba, in the so-called “manisera nucleus zone” of Argentina.
 It was found that it protected BHA from oxidation by contact with environmental factors during the five months of storage.
-And that managed to reduce between 15 and 30% the contamination by yeasts and fungi Cladosporium, Penicillium, Fusarium, Alternaria and Aspergillus.
+And that managed to reduce between 15 and 30% the contamination by yeast and fungi Cladosporium, Penicillium, Fusarium, Alternaria and Aspergillus.

 As an additional advantage, scientists did not detect certain carcinogenic contaminants produced by fungi, aflatoxins, in treated peanut samples.

-The analysis also revealed that the taste of peanut kernels was not affected by the formulation used and insect damage was always less than 3%.
+The analysis also revealed that the taste of peanut grains was not affected by the formulation used and insect damage was always less than 3%.
 It also did not affect the acidity and sensory properties of the fruit.
-“These results show that the formulation of BHA could be transferred to the productive sector,” García said.
+“These results show that BHA formulation could be transferred to the productive sector,” Garcia said.

-Córdoba produces more than 90 per cent of peanuts nationally and, of that figure, more than 90 per cent is also exported to major world markets.
-In 2015, the sector generated a foreign exchange income of US$800 million, according to data provided by the Argentine Chamber of Peaní (CAM).
+Cordoba produces more than 90 per cent of peanuts nationally, and of that figure, more than 90 per cent is also exported to major global markets.
+In 2015, the sector generated a foreign exchange income of US$800 million, according to data provided by the Argentine Chamber of Peanuts (CAM).

-Natalia Girardi, María Alejandra Passone and Andrea Nesci, also members of Etcheverry's laboratory, also participated in the advance.
+Natalia Girardi, María Alejandra Passone and Andrea Nesci, also members of the Etcheverry laboratory, also participated in the progress.